wmo-im/wis2box-training/documentation/docs/en/practical-sessions/setting-up-wis2-downloader.md

 ## Preparation and requirements

-!!! note "If not during the training"
+!!! note "If on a restricted network"

-    The following steps are only to be applied if the mentioned ports are unavailable by default on the server.
-In any configuration, these are the only ports needed  to be accessed in order to use the full capabilities of the WIS2 Downloader stack.
+    The following steps only need to be applied if the downloader is run on a different network and the mentioned ports are inaccessible.
+In any configuration, these are the only ports needed in order to use the full capabilities of the WIS2 Downloader stack.

 Before starting please log in to your student VM making sure to tunnel via SSH the following ports: